Time to Teach

 - Three years or more previous experience in another career

-- Be willing to work in Bradford, greater Manchester or south Yorkshire
+- The ability to work in Bradford, Greater Manchester or South Yorkshire

 We look for potential

 We’re looking for people who have had great careers, who could now be great teachers.
-We know that sometimes degree or A Level subjects don’t reflect potential.
-So if you don’t meet our academic requirements but you have career experience in English, science or maths (maybe you were an accountant or an engineer) we still want to hear from you.
+We know that sometimes your degree subject doesn’t reflect your expertise.
+So if you have career experience in English, science or maths (maybe you were an accountant or an engineer) we still want to hear from you.

 Check your eligibility and or email Katie at firstname.lastname@example.org who’ll be able to answer any questions and give you advice on your application.